exploring-solver/trustshield_360_walmart/trustshield-cli/README.md

 ISC License - see package.json for details.

-> Built by Team Aegis 360 for Walmart Sparkathon'25.
+> Built by Team Agesis 360 for Walmart Sparkathon'25.